-Ian has been going out in angling boats since he was eleven years of age and took to sailing when he was a student.
-His first boat was basic plywood catamaran and he worked his way through traditional lug-rigged boats, dinghies and yachts while employed by the Coastguard Service, in Stornoway, latterly serving as as a Senior Watch Officer.
-He gained his RYA/MCA Yachtmaster Offshore certificate of competence in 2003.
-Ian has also successfully completed a Cruising Instructor's assessment and the Ocean Youth Trust's mates and skippers course.
+As someone who grew up in the harbour town of Stornoway, I've been going out in angling boats sinceI was about eleven years of age.
+I took to sailing as a student, back home in the summers.
+My first boat was a basic plywood catamaran.
+Later I was to work my way through traditional lug-rigged boats, dinghies and yachts while employed by the Coastguard Service, in Stornoway, latterly serving as as a Senior Watch Officer.
+I gained the RYA/MCA Yachtmaster Offshore certificate of competence in 2003.
+Later, I was to complete a Cruising Instructor's assessment and the Ocean Youth Trust's mates and skippers course.

 Current collaborative practice with the visual artist Christine Morrison, in response to voyages, is documented on www.stephenmorrison.co.uk

 The maintenance of a vessel like this 1961 yacht, of pitch-pine, oak and mahogany, forms a landscape of its own: